Labour Day weekend is sometimes referred to as the last big hurrah before things go back to “normal.” Of course, these days nothing is really normal.

 Toronto’s local guitar hero (and retired jazz educator) has written some great tunes, but nothing screams summer quite like this one from his Streetscapes album.
 I could listen to this song five times in a row — it’s that good.

 Chris Botti – Indian Summer

 American trumpeter Chris Botti works well in the evening — post-barbecue, for example.
 Take a Muskoka sunset and enhance it with his perfect playing and slick production.
-Then again, since I don’t own a cottage, I’ll probably be playing this in Cabbagetown or Parkdale.
+Then again, I don’t own a cottage, but I’ll be playing this wherever I am.